PennLINC/babs/docs/source/preparation_config_yaml_file.rst

         --output-resolution: "2.0"

     * This is especially encouraged when there are only numbers in the value (without letters).
+      Quoting will make sure that when BABS generates scripts, it will keep the string format of the value and pass the value exactly as it is, without the risk of data type changes (e.g., integers are changed to float numbers; and vice versa).

 * How to specify "path where intermediate results should be stored" (e.g., ``-w`` in fMRIPrep or QSIPrep)?